A Comprehensive Guide to Metal Tubing and Pipes Bending

 Clamps and Supports

-Clamps and supports are used to keep the tube in place during bending operations, preventing slippage or undesirable deformation.
-Numerous designs of clamps are available for this purpose, such as adjustable clamps or vice grips.
+Clamps and supports keep the tube in place during bending operations, preventing slippage or undesirable deformation.
+Numerous clamp designs, such as adjustable clamps or vice grips, are available for this purpose.

 Measuring and Staining Tools